exploring self-realization, sacred personhood, and full humanity

-K. (sighing) But, Ellus, it almost seems like the Guides were the cause for us losing each other back then.
+K. But, Ellus, it almost seems like the Guides were the cause for us losing each other back then.
 Does this mean we were set-up for failure and weren't responsible for what happened?

 E. I don't think it works that way, Dear.
 The Guides, in this world or the next, never force people to do anything, and they never "possess" anyone, such that, free-will is negated.
 I think what probably happened is that, to lead us into a teaching-path, they "fanned the flames" of our proclivities and "pulled our strings" to effect certain outcomes.
 Let's just say they didn't have to pull too hard.

-K. (very softly laughing) Willing accomplices to our own demise.
+K. Willing accomplices to our own demise.

-E. Then, Baby Doll, she said she pictured you at a certain age.
+E. Then, she said she pictured you at a certain age.
 I said that this was incorrect, that you were actually a fair bit older than that now.
 She said the vision was not necessarily your current age but the age at which a significant event for us occurred.
 And that was correct.
 The given age was your age at a seminal meeting for us, well after teen years.
-It’s as if she was given a vision of you operating on the level of your “true self,” which, at our meeting, would have been the case as it was an occasion of extreme joy for us.
+It’s as if she was given a vision of you operating on the level of your “true self,” which, at our meeting, would have been exhibited as it was an occasion of extreme joy for us.
 In confirmation, by way of contrast, of this rarely-seen “true self,” she also said that your life was an unhappy one, though you were trying to do your best, as you understood your duties to be.
-As I recall, I said you were deluded regarding this, and she, as mouthpiece of the Guides, agreed.
+As I recall, I said you were deluded regarding these duties, and she, as mouthpiece of the Guides, agreed.

 K. (small smile)